MCR Committee 2016-17

 In his spare time, Jack is an avid sportsperson, boxer, coder and an armchair economist.
 Heís also a health-nut, always snacking on chia seeds and blueberries.

-Jack is one of the three MCR Social Secretaries.
+Jack is one of the two MCR Social Secretaries.
 All sorts of fun events, like bops, parties, second desserts, exchange dinners are within his domain.
 You can usually find him in the MCR bar, at the gym, or in his room in house 9.

 Lorenzo is in the first year of a DPhil in Biomedical Imaging, and spends his days studying pictures and searching for ways to make them look better.
 As one of the three MCR social secretaries, his job is to organise exchange dinners, bops and parties for all the graduate students of New College.